syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-improve-the-Scrolling-performance.md

 ---
 layout: post
-title: Scrolling Performance of Pivot Grid
+title: Deferred Scrolling
-description: Scrolling performance of pivot grid
+description: Deferred scrolling in pivot grid
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Scrolling Performance
+# Deferred Scrolling

-Support has been provided to improve the scrolling performance of PivotGrid by updating the data (in the PivotGrid) only when the user releases the thumb on scrolling.
-It can be achieved by `EnableDeferredScrolling` property of PivotGrid control.
+Support has been provided to improve the scrolling performance of pivot grid by updating the data only when the user releases the thumb on scrolling.
+It can be achieved by `EnableDeferredScrolling` property of pivot grid control.

 For *XAML*, refer to the following code sample.